 Tip #4: Use Social Advertising To Find Your Dream Target Audience

-Social media ads allow you to show your message to target audiences and, with thousands of people squished in a small geographic area, you can get even more granular with your targeting!
-Let’s say you want to reach freelance and professional photographers about your brand new photo-editing software that’s just entered into a closed beta.
+Social media ads allow you to show your message to target audiences.
+Knowing that thousands of people squished in a small geographic area, you can get even more granular with your targeting!
+Example: Let’s say you want to reach freelance and professional photographers about your brand new photo-editing software that’s just entered into a closed beta.
 You can use Facebook’s ad manager to only hit those who work in the photography realm and are in the downtown Austin area for SXSW.
 (Hint: Austin’s downtown zip code is 78701)

 Tip #5: Everyone Loves A Photo Booth